boazsegev/facil.io/core_slices/10999 footer.md

 This does NOT effect manually set (non-zero) worker/thread values.

-#### `FIO_DEFER_THROTTLE_PROGRESSIVE`

-The progressive throttling model makes concurrency and parallelism more likely.

-Otherwise threads are assumed to be intended for "fallback" in case of slow user code, where a single thread should be active most of the time and other threads are activated only when that single thread is slow to perform.

-By default, `FIO_DEFER_THROTTLE_PROGRESSIVE` is true (1).

 #### `FIO_POLL_MAX_EVENTS`

 This macro sets the maximum number of IO events facil.io will pre-schedule at the beginning of each cycle, when using `epoll` or `kqueue` (not when using `poll`).